emilesteen/client-server-chatroom/README.md

 ## Usage

-To run the server:
+To start the server:<br/>
 go run server/server.go

-To start a new client:
+To start a new client:<br/>
-go run client/client.go
+go run client/client.go [ip address]<br/>
+[ip address] -> server address, if no argument is given, the address defaults to localhost